-The thermocouple consist of two different conductors, they are in the same temperature, but they create different amount of voltage because they are different materials.
+The thermocouple consist of two different conductors, they have the same temperature, but they create different amount of voltage because they are different materials.
 A thermocouple measure difference between those voltages.

 I've tried built this sensor as simple as possible, so I used iron nail and a copper wire as parts of the thermocouple.
 I used a multimeter to measure voltage created by the thermocouple.

 Without a source of a heat, the multimeter shows 0mV, when the thermocouple is heated, it shows 0,7mV.
 This is demonstrated on below images.

 A small candle was used as a heater, that's why there's a black coating (soot) on the thermocouple.

 For me it's amazing that such a simple thing can produce quite a lot of energy - it can be directly measured with a multimeter, without any amplification.